OSGeo/OSGeoLive-doc/en/quickstart/mapwindow_quickstart.rst

 4.1 The attribute table
 ------------------------
 This option is not available in this Lite version, but will be back in MapWindow Open Source GIS v5.
+This lite version does have a simple identify tool which will show the attributes of the selected shape.

 ----------------
 4.2 Selections